Remembering together. Experiencing together. Creating change together.

 Events Surrounding the Anniversary

-The Berlin anniversary programme celebrating “25 Years of Twin Cities Windhoek – Berlin” is being curated and organised by Kulturprojekte Berlin, on the initiative of and in collaboration with the Governing Mayor of Berlin – Senate Chancellery, as well as a large number of partners.
+The Berlin anniversary programme celebrating “25 Years of Twin Cities Windhoek – Berlin” has been curated and organised by Kulturprojekte Berlin, on the initiative of the Governing Mayor of Berlin – Senate Chancellery, as well as in collaboration with a large number of partners.
 The programme in Windhoek took place in cooperation with the City of Windhoek, the Namibia Institute for Democracy and the Creative Industry Institute Africa.
 Made possible by funds from the Lotto Foundation Berlin.